J0B10/Minzomat/README.md

 Minzomat makes your server aminzing™ by adding the following stuff:

 1. **Write your own embeds** [🇬🇧](https://github.com/joblo2213/Minzomat/wiki/write_embeds_en) / [🇩🇪](https://github.com/joblo2213/Minzomat/wiki/write_embeds_de)
-   _Allows you to send a embed just like a normal message_
+   _Allows you to send an embed just like a normal message_

 2. **Quote messages**  [🇬🇧](https://github.com/joblo2213/Minzomat/wiki/quote_messages_en) / [🇩🇪](https://github.com/joblo2213/Minzomat/wiki/quote_messages_de)
    _Allows you to show what another user wrote some time ago inside an embed_

 3. **Large reactions  _[WIP]_**
-   _React on a message with the `:minzomat:` emoji adn the bot will display all reactions in one large image._
+   _React on a message with the `:minzomat:` emoji and the bot will display all reactions in one large image._
    _This Feature is not finished yet._

 _Clicking on the small flags will bring you directly to the wiki pages for that language_